juba666/cic-go/README.md

 ## Compound Interest Calculator
 Compound interest is one of the most powerful forces in investing.
 Simple interest simply means a set percentage of the principal for the period, and is rarely used in practice.
 On the other hand, compound interest is applied to both loans, investments and deposit accounts.

-- Calculate future amount for loan or investment using compound interest
+- Calculate future amount for loan or investment

       f = p × ((r/100)+1) ^ n

-- Calculate principal amount for loan or investment using compound interest
+- Calculate principal amount for loan or investment

       p = f / ((r/100)+1) ^ n

-- Calculate interest rate for loan or investment using compound interest
+- Calculate interest rate for loan or investment

       r = (f/p) ^ 1/n - 1

-- Calculate number of periods for loan or investment using compound interest
+- Calculate number of periods for loan or investment

       n = ln(f/p) / ln(1+r)

+- Calculate periodic compounding future amount for loan or investment

+      f = p × (((r/100)/n)+1) ^ n

 ### 1. Future Amount Calculator
 ```